iamsharlinn/iamsharlinn/README.md

 # 👋 Hi, I'm Sharlin Sanjid
 ---
+I’m a passionate Data Science graduate with a strong curiosity for uncovering insights from data.
+I love working at the intersection of statistics, programming, and real-world problem solving.
+Whether it's analyzing trends or building predictive models, I thrive on turning raw data into meaningful impact.

-This is what I Work On
+## 👩‍💻 This is what I Work On
 - NLP (Sentiment Analysis using BERT)
 - Time Series Forecasting (ARCH, GARCH, VAR)
 - Mixed-Effects Modeling in R